smbeiragh/sanam/README.md

 budget.
 Sanam is just a set of best practices I have read or learned from my experiences.
-You can and you should adopt it to your own needs. if You feel some parts are useless for you, you should put it aside or it may you fell you need some other namespaces or names and naming conventions. for example you may define t namespace as css transition and animations. feel free to develop new concepts but it's better to test new ideas in pet projects not a production one!
+You can and you should adopt it to your own needs. if You feel some parts are useless for you, you should put it aside or it may you fell you need some other namespaces or names and naming conventions. for example you may define (t) namespace as css transition and (a) as animations. feel free to develop new concepts but it's better to test new ideas in pet projects not a production one!

 # License